-The Company records all identified tangible and intangible assets or any liabilities associated with the acquisition of a vessel at fair value.
-Where vessels are acquired with existing time charters, the Company determines the present value of the difference between: (i) the contractual charter rate and (ii) the prevailing market rate for a charter of equivalent duration.
+The Company values any asset or liability arising from the market value of any time charter assumed when a vessel is acquired.
+Where vessels are acquired with existing time charters, the Company determines the present value of the difference between: (i) the contractual charter rate and (ii) the market rate for a charter of equivalent duration prevailing at the time the vessels are delivered.
 In discounting the charter rate differences in future periods, the Company uses its Weighted Average Cost of Capital (WACC) adjusted to account for the credit quality of the counterparties, as deemed necessary.
+The cost of the acquisition is allocated to the vessel and the in-place time charter attached on the basis of their relative fair values.
 The capitalized above-market (assets) and below-market (liabilities) charters are amortized as a reduction and increase, respectively, to time charter revenues over the remaining term of the assumed time charter.